thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 * Use :cpp:struct:`comp_copy_limits` and :cpp:func:`comp_get_copy_limits_with_lock()`
   to retrieve information about the number of samples to be processed.

 * Refresh the local data cache with :cpp:func:`buffer_invalidate()` in case the input data is being provided to the source buffer by a component running on another core.

-* Iterate over the frames, channels, and samples using :cpp:struct:`comp_copy_limits` descriptor.
+* Iterate over the frames, channels, and samples using the :cpp:struct:`comp_copy_limits` descriptor.

 * Read/write from/to the circular buffers.
-This implementation assumes both input and output are signed 16-bit samples, therefore :cpp:func:`audio_stream_read_frag_s16()` and :cpp:func:`audio_stream_write_frag_s16()` are used.
+This implementation assumes both input and output are signed 16-bit samples; therefore, :cpp:func:`audio_stream_read_frag_s16()` and :cpp:func:`audio_stream_write_frag_s16()` are used.
 You may prepare more alternatives and use the one suitable for the input/output format obtained from the ``sink_buf->stream.frame_fmt`` in the ``amp_prepare()`` handler.

-* Update the shared memory containing produced samples with the local data cache using :cpp:func:`buffer_writeback()` in case the output data is being consumed from the sink buffer by a component running on another core.
+* Update the shared memory containing produced samples with the local data cache using :cpp:func:`buffer_writeback()` in the event that the output data is being consumed from the sink buffer by a component running on another core.

 * Update the buffers' pointers using :cpp:func:`comp_update_buffer_consume()` and :cpp:func:`comp_update_buffer_produce()` to indicate the data consumed and produced.

 The ``*dst = *src`` copy operation will be replaced later by amplification.